VU Bridge Program

 Eligibility and Support Summary – Please contact the Associate Dean for Research (Chuck Sanders) in the VU SOM Dean of Basic Sciences office if you need additional information.

 1) Applicant must be the Principal Investigator (PI) on an NIH award that was submitted as part of a timely competing renewal process.
-R01 RF1, and P01 series awards are eligible.
+R01, R35, RF1, and P01 series awards are eligible.

-2) A Bridge grants is designed to provide 9 months of project support.
+2) A Bridge grant is designed to provide 9 months of project support.

-3) The maximum budget of a Bridge grant is three-quarters of the year 1 total direct cost (TDC) in the final year of funding of the grant for which competitive renewal is sought.
+3) The maximum budget of a Bridge grant is three-quarters of the total direct cost (TDC) in the final year of funding of the grant for which competitive renewal is sought.
 An expansion of the Bridge budget beyond this level will not be supported.

-4) If part of the year 1 NIH budget included a sub-contract to another institution (including VUMC), the funds proposed in support of that sub-contract should be subtracted (following proration to 9 months) from the budget request.
+4) If part of the final year of ended funding NIH budget included a sub-contract to another institution (including VUMC), the funds proposed in support of that sub-contract should be subtracted (following proration to 9 months) from the budget request.

-5) If there were funds budgeted to purchase major equipment/instrumentation in the year 1 budget the funds proposed for the purchase should be subtracted (following proration to 9 months) from the budget request.
+5) If there were funds budgeted to purchase major equipment/instrumentation in the final year budget, the funds proposed for the purchase should be subtracted (following proration to 9 months) from the budget request.

-6) Except in cases where support of collaborating Vanderbilt faculty and members of collaborating labs were already included as supported personnel on this project during its final year of (completed) funding, their support on the proposed Bridge grant will be considered only if their participation is required to generate needed preliminary data in support of renewal, the cost associated with their salaries, benefits, and supplies should not be included in the Bridge budget.
-The costs associated with these personnel as indicated in the year 1 NIH budget should be subtracted (following 9 mo. proration) from the Bridge request.
+7) Except in cases where support of collaborating Basic Sciences faculty and members of collaborating labs were already included as supported personnel on this project during its final year of (completed) funding, their support on the proposed Bridge grant will be considered only if their participation is required to generate needed preliminary data in support of renewal.
 These personnel will be supported with Bridge funds only if very clear and convincing justification is provided in the Bridge proposal that their involvement during the Bridge period is essential for the collection of preliminary data in support the NIH proposal.
 In any case, expansion of the total devoted personnel effort going from what was supported in the final year of the funded phase of this grant (pro-rated to 9 month) during the Bridge phase will not be supported.

-7) If the PI has unrestricted funds available and/or if there are carry-over funds from the grant for which renewal is being sought, these must be declared in the Bridge application and the sum of these funds must be subtracted from the total Bridge budget request.
+8) If the PI has unrestricted funds available and/or if there are carry-over funds from the grant for which renewal is being sought, these must be declared in the Bridge application and the sum of these funds should be subtracted from the total Bridge budget request.

-9) The PI is expected to resubmit the A1 proposal for the next appropriate application cycle although this can be adjusted if additional time is required to address study section comments.
+10) The PI is expected to resubmit the A1 proposal for the next appropriate application cycle although this can be moved back one cycle if additional time is required to address study section comments.

-10) Applications for concurrent Bridge Funding support are allowed for a 2nd grant, although 2 proposals from a single PI will not be considered during the same application cycle.
+11) Applications for concurrent Bridge Funding support are allowed for a 2nd grant, although 2 proposals from a single PI will not be considered during the same application cycle.
 If multiple grants for a single PI are simultaneously Bridge-supported, the level of support for the 2nd grant will generally be reduced.
-Bridge funding is not available for a 3rd, or more, grant from a single PI.
+Concurrent bridge funding is not available for a 3rd or more grant from a single PI.

-12) Only personnel listed in the unfunded renewal application will be covered by Bridge Funds you will receive.
+13) Only personnel listed in the unfunded A0 renewal application will be covered by Bridge Funds you will receive.
 No new personnel are allowed.

-13) Final decisions regarding Bridge Funding are made by the VBS Bridge Program Committee composed of the Dean, the Associate Dean for Research, and Department Chairs of VBS.
+15) Final decisions regarding Bridge Funding are made by the VBS Bridge Program Committee composed of the Associate Dean for Research and Department Chairs of VBS.